akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_DISCORD_BOT_TOKEN.md

 ### Step 3: Apply Correct Permissions to the Usage of Bot

 Limit the permissions of the bot to decrease the impacts in case of token leakage.

-### Step 4: Regular Audit and Update

-Regularly check your codebase for accidentally committed sensitive data.
-Use automated tools to detect such situations.
-Always update your tokens and keys regularly to limit the impact of any old keys that may have been exposed.